MakoDoli/github-typeahead/README.md

-# Project Name
+# Github User Search App

-Welcome to the gihub user search repository!
+Welcome to the **Gihub User Search App** repository!

 This project was created with
 ```
 npm create vite@latest
 ```
-uisng React and then TypeScript
+uisng __React__ and  __TypeScript__

- with additional dependencies including Tailwind CSS, Tanstack Router, and Shadcn Library.
+ with additional dependencies including Tailwind CSS, Tanstack Router, and Shadcn and Aceternity Libraries.

 ## Prerequisites